Portland is way too expensive. I will fight to lower costs and make life easier.

 Democracy only works when people are safe, housed, and healthy.
 True public safety means stable housing, access to treatment, and neighborhoods where working families can thrive.

-To defend our democracy, we must rapidly expand treatment infrastructure, strengthen street outreach, and confront the environmental injustices that harm working-class Portlanders first.
+To defend our democracy, we must rapidly expand treatment infrastructure, strengthen street outreach, and fight the environmental injustices that harm working-class Portlanders first.

 Sustainability